-Vicki still didn’t know what Jenna meant by that, nor who Kathleen the Basket Case might be (unless she was the mysterious contributor of so many tissue-paper flowers to AA’s Homecoming float).
-But New Big Sister had spoken; so the butterfly sketches were entrusted to Joss, who’d be seeing Spacyjane at the Eighth Hour concert rehearsal.
-And after that was done with and everyone’d had dinner, Vicki found herself at Spacyjane’s chalet on Cecidia Drive.
+Vicki still didn’t know what Jenna meant by that; nor who Kathleen the Basket Case might be, unless she was the mysterious contributor of so many tissue-paper flowers to AA’s Homecoming float.
+But New Big Sister had spoken, so the butterfly sketches were entrusted to Joss who’d be seeing Spacyjane at Monday’s Eighth Hour concert rehearsal.
+And after that was done with and everyone’d gone home and dinner’d been eaten, Vicki found herself at Spacyjane’s chalet on Cecidia Drive.

-“What a darling house,” said Felicia, who’d given her a ride over despite its being a “school night,” which Goofus loudly protested because he was being denied attendance at Wednesday’s Close Encounters opening because that was on a “school night.”
+“What a darling house,” said Felicia, who’d given her a ride over despite it being a “school night,” which Goofus had loudly protested because he was being denied attendance at Wednesday’s Close Encounters opening because that was on a “school night.”

-—or this Valhalla of the Dolls which Floramour shared with every conceivable make, model, and material of poppet figurines, plus Spacyjane’s velveteen-curtained canopy bed. (“I knew she slept in a Stepford Wives-y bed like this!”
+—or gone inside let alone upstairs to this Valhalla of the Dolls which Floramour shared with every conceivable make, model, and material of poppet figurines, not to mention Spacyjane’s velveteen-curtained canopy bed. (“I knew she slept in a Stepford Wives-y bed like this!”
 Joss had exclaimed after her first admission to Valhalla.)

-Here too was Kathleen I-Can-Never-Remember-Her-Last-Name, who’d been on the VW Z team with Vicki for two years and might’ve even had some of the same classes; but if so, altogether unmemorably.
-Clothed in olive drab with eyes downcast in an inexpressive face, she made Ann Hew seem like a glamorous standout and Sammi Tiggs like a gladhanding extrovert.
-Kathleen responded to all of Vicki’s questions and proposals with a tiny little nod or headshake or mmm—yes, pockets could be added to the costume for stowage of necessities; no, the caped wings wouldn’t billow too badly so long as they weren’t flapped too fast.
+Here too was Kathleen I-Can-Never-Remember-Her-Last-Name, who’d been on VW’s Z team with Vicki for two whole years and might’ve even had some of the same classes—but if so, altogether unmemorably.
+Clothed in olive drab, her eyes downcast in an inexpressive face, Kathleen made Ann Hew seem like a glamorous standout and Sammi Tiggs like a gladhanding extrovert.
+She responded to all of Vicki’s questions and proposals with a tiny little nod or headshake or mmm—yes, pockets could be added to the costume for stowage of necessities; no, the caped wings wouldn’t billow too badly so long as they weren’t flapped too fast.

 “She made a neat set of wings for my Superprincess doll,” said Spacyjane, “though we couldn’t get them to stay cloaked until needed.
-And check out these stockings she sewed for Floramour’s masquerade costume—I’m still not sure they’re the proper thing, but what with Isabel, you know...”
+And check out these stockings she sewed for Floramour’s masquerade costume—I’m still not sure they’re proper, you know, but Isabel was so unbudgeable...”

-(Spacyjane had talked Isabel into going to the bal masqué as a lion tamer—for which Floramour had an existing outfit, from a past dolly circus opera—but Is would only agree if she could wear fishnet hosiery instead of trousers.
+(Spacyjane had talked Isabel into going to the bal masqué as a lion tamer, for which Floramour had an existing outfit from a past dolly circus opera; but Is would only agree to this if she could wear hotpants and fishnet tights instead of trousers.
 Now Brad Faussett and Rags Ragnarsson were competing as to who’d be the front and rear halves of her lion.)

-Vicki, trying to admire Floramour’s stokings while having her own measurements taken by mmm’g Kathleen, was distracted by the sight of an honest-to-goodness pantygirdle tacked to a bedroom bulletin board like a hunting trophy with dangling garters.
-It looked much too big for Spacyjane, who didn’t care for binding underwear anyway as everyone who’d been at that bodice-popping Carnival rehearsal knew.
+Vicki, trying to admire Floramour’s hosiery while having her own measurements taken by mmm’g Kathleen, was distracted by the sight of an honest-to-goodness pantygirdle tacked to a bedroom bulletin board like a hunting trophy with dangling garters.
+It looked much too big for Spacyjane, who didn’t care for binding underwear anyway, as everyone who’d been at that bodice-popping Carnival rehearsal knew.

 “She’s still mad... mostly at me, it feels like.”